Asparagus with Lemon Butter Sauce Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Asparagus with Lemon Butter Sauce is a budget friendly side dish the whole family will love.
-This recipe makes quick, and easy crisp-tender asparagus drizzled with an amazing lemon butter sauce and a sprinkle of parmesan cheese.
+Asparagus with lemon butter sauce is a budget-friendly side dish the whole family will love.
+This recipe makes quick and easy crisp-tender asparagus drizzled with an amazing lemon butter sauce and a sprinkle of parmesan cheese.
 It’s the best asparagus side dish of ever!

 Asparagus served on an oval platter and topped with lemon butter sauce.

-Why You Should Make This Asparagus Recipe
+Why You Should Make This Lemon Asparagus Recipe

 Asparagus with Lemon Butter Sauce served on a platter and topped with shredded parmesan, lemon zest, and chopped parsley.